Skip to main content

 Lecanemab side effects

-The most common side effects of lecanemab are:
+The most common side effects of lecanemab infusion are:

 Some people have a genetic risk factor (homozygous apolipoprotein E gene carriers) that may cause an increased risk for ARIA.
 Talk to your healthcare provider about testing to see if you have this risk factor.

-Some medicines can increase the risk for larger areas of bleeding in the brain in patients taking lecanemab.
+Some medicines can increase the risk for larger areas of bleeding in the brain in patients taking this medicine.
 Talk to your healthcare provider to see if you are on any medicines that increase this risk.

-Your healthcare provider will do magnetic resonance imaging (MRI) scans before and during your treatment with lecanemab to check you for ARIA.
+Your healthcare provider will do magnetic resonance imaging (MRI) scans before and during your treatment with this medicine to check you for ARIA.
 Call your healthcare provider or go to the nearest hospital emergency room right away if you have any of the symptoms listed above.

 Serious allergic reactions.
 Swelling of the face, lips, mouth, or tongue, hives, or difficulty breathing has happened during a lecanemab infusion.
 Tell your healthcare provider if you have any symptoms of a serious allergic reaction during or after your infusion.

 These are not all the possible side effects of lecanemab.
-For more information, ask your healthcare provider or pharmacist, or click on the link below for more detailed information on side effects.
+For more information, ask your healthcare provider or pharmacist, or see the below for more detailed information on side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Lecanemab cost

-Do not receive lecanemab if you are allergic to lecanemab, Leqembi, or any of the inactive ingredients in the lecanemab injection (see below for a list of inactive ingredients).
+Do not receive this medicine if you are allergic to the active ingredient lecanemab or any of the inactive ingredients in this medicine.
+See below for a list of inactive ingredients.

 Tell your healthcare provider about all of your medical conditions, including if you: